Back

 MBBS, Menofia University

-A tear trough is the groove that runs from the inner corner of the eye down toward the cheek.
-People also call it sunken eyes or a tear trough deformity, and it is one of the most common signs of facial ageing, alongside dehydration and poor sleep.
-It can show up in younger people too.
+A tear trough is the groove that runs from the inner corner of your eye down toward your cheek.
+You might hear it called sunken eyes or a tear trough deformity, but it is the same thing.

 Tear trough groove under the eye, magnified in a side callout